by Marcelle Pick, OB/GYN NP

 - Supplement with omega–3 essential fatty acids as a natural anti-inflammatory.

 - Minimize exposure to xenoestrogens in your environment.
 Don’t microwave food in plastic wrap or containers, use ceramic bowls in the microwave and try to minimize the use of plastics for food storage.
 Store the food in glass containers.
-Read our article on endocrine disruptors for more information.

 - If you have endometriosis, consider adding acupuncture with pelvic massage to the above.
 Castor oil packs will help reduce pain and inflammation.
 We also recommend you check out the innovative therapeutic approach developed at Clear Passage Therapy.